 Mid Devon

 § This page gives an overview of the Mid Devon local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Mid Devon lies between the River Exe and River Culm valleys, a largely rural district of farmland, villages, and market towns.
 Tiverton is the main centre, with its castle, canal, and historic markets, while Crediton adds medieval churches and local heritage.
 The district is characterised by rolling hills, rivers, and patchwork fields, with the Exmoor fringe in the north.
 Canals, reservoirs, and historic estates are interspersed across the countryside, making it an area defined by rural charm and natural beauty.

-The administrative boundary of Mid Devon can be viewed on OpenStreetMap: District Boundary of Mid Devon.
+The administrative boundary of Mid Devon can also be viewed on OpenStreetMap: District Boundary of Mid Devon.

 Key Facts about Mid Devon